KyrosKrane/Sanctum-LFR-Notes/README.md

 If tanks need info on the fight:

-`/i When you get a big ringaround you, run JUST outside the group.
+`/i When you get a big ring around you, run JUST outside the group.
 An add will chase you, just kite it into the dps.
 Don't let it touch you.
+When the other tank gets the ring, taunt boss.
+Pick up the big adds during transition.`

+Alternate strategy, with good healers:

+`/i When you get a big ring around you, run JUST outside the group.
+Touch the add that appears.
+HEALERS - save cooldowns for this.
 When the other tank gets the ring, taunt boss.
 Pick up the big adds during transition.`

 ### Kel'Thuzad